 Study of the major concepts basic to the curriculum conceptual framework in order to assure an orientation to nursing as a professional endeavor.
-The focus of clinica; activity is on the application of these major concepts to the clinical practice of nursing.
+The focus of clinical activity is on the application of these major concepts to the clinical practice of nursing.
 Completion of this course, with a grade of C or better, is required for progression to subsequent nursing courses by all Licensed Vocational Nurses who enter the program.
-(Prerequisite: Licensed Vocational/Practical Nurse and admission to the Program; pre-or co-requisite: ZOO 2403 and 2404.)
+(Prerequisite: Licensed Vocational/Practical Nurse and admission to the Program; pre or corequisite: ZOOL 2403 and 2404.)

-Adaptation, Dysfunction and Pathological Processes in Humans II Concepts of human function in altered states from adaptation through dysfunction to pathological processes.
+Adaptation, Dysfunction and Pathological Processes in Humans II

+Concepts of human function in altered states from adaptation through dysfunction to pathological processes.
 Concepts included are: loss, body image disturbances, grief, neurological dysfunction, neoplasia, alterations in thought, and dysfunctions in human affiliation.
 Roger's theory of holistic person is introduced.
-(Prerequisite: Successful completion of NURS 1300/NURS 1500.)
+(Prere-quisite: Successful completion of NURS 1300/NURS 1500; if taken in the Spring Semester: Successful completion of NURS 2200/NURS 2400.)